Vencord/Docs/src/content/docs/plugins/submission.md

 description: How to submit your plugin to the official Vencord repository
 ---

+### How to submit your pre-made plugin to the official Vencord repository

-Submitting a plugin to Vencord allows you to share your work with the community and have it included in the official Vencord releases.
-Follow this guide to submit your plugin for consideration.
+If you have already developed a plugin and want to include it as a built-in plugin in Vencord, follow this guide to submit your plugin for consideration.

 ## Prerequisites

 Before submitting your plugin, ensure that:
-- Your plugin is fully developed and tested (refer to the [Creating Plugins guide](/plugins/creating) for help).
+- Your plugin is fully developed, tested, and follows the [Creating Plugins guide](/plugins/creating).
 - You have a GitHub account and are familiar with basic Git commands.
-- Your plugin adheres to the code quality, structure, and naming conventions used in Vencord (e.g., camelCase for plugin folder names).
+- Your plugin adheres to Vencord's code quality, structure, and naming conventions (e.g., camelCase for plugin folder names).

 ## Submission Process

-The submission process involves forking the Vencord repository, adding your plugin, and creating a pull request for review by the maintainers.
+The process involves forking the Vencord repository, adding your plugin, and creating a pull request for review by the maintainers.

 ### Step 1: Fork the Vencord Repository